marias165/Demo_SCP/README.md

 5. Derive meaningful conclusions regarding geometry characteristics, methodology, and material selection for accurate modeling of LAA occluder deployment.
 6. Lay the groundwork for future developments, aiming to provide clinicians with a realistic device deployment option for enhanced pre-procedural planning.

-Apologies for the confusion.
-Here's an updated version of the repository structure without the `data/` and `docs/` directories:

 ## Repository Structure

 This repository is structured as follows: